katerinaelsasser/sparki/README.md

 #### Acknowledgements
 Code used throughout the website has been found throughout on Bootstarp, the courses "HTML Fundamentals", "CSS Fundamentals" and "User Centric Frontend Development".
+The form was inspired by the Bootstrap example called [Checkout](https://getbootstrap.com/docs/4.3/examples/checkout/).
+The photo layout was inspired by the Bootstrap example called [Album](https://getbootstrap.com/docs/4.3/examples/album/).